-So far I have not handled a gold one but as far as I understand both hallmarked gold and a gilded bronze versions exist, only 60 were awarded in total so be aware the chances of finding a real one are minimal.
+So far I have not handled a gold one personally but as far as I understand both hallmarked gold and a gilded bronze versions exist, only 60 were awarded in total so be aware the chances of finding a real one are minimal.

-Below the variations in war metal and silvered bronze in 2nd class silver.
+Below several variations in war metal and silvered bronze of the 2nd class silver.

 The front bears the bust of Regent Horthy Miklós.
 The reverse shows the national symbol of Hungary with crossed swords behind and the word VITÉZSÉGÉRT – bravery.

 The ribbon is the standard triangular form and could have two types of devices.
-A bar for repeat awards (up to three bars!) and a golden device for the officers Golden medal (extremely rare!).
+A bar for repeat awards (up to three bars!) and a golden device for the officers Golden medal (extremely rare, only 21 examples!).

 The award paper is basically the same for all grades with the different grade being mentioned.
 Below a Bronz and Small Silver example.

-Above the inside of the booklet.
-It is for the small silver bravery medal.
+Above the inside of the booklet for the small silver bravery medal.
 It was awarded posthumously as was the case with a relative large number.
-More than 3000 awardeed did not survive the war.
+More than 3000 awardees (of the 8193) did not survive the war.
 A book about all decorated fallen Hungarians during WW2 states he was killed by a headshot in 1944 in the location Dubowy.

 The large silver grade has become quite rare and is sought after.
 Several versions exist as already discussed above can be seen below.